TanStack/query/docs/src/pages/reference/useMutation.md

 - `useErrorBoundary`
   - Defaults to the global query config's `useErrorBoundary` value, which is `false`
   - Set this to true if you want mutation errors to be thrown in the render phase and propagate to the nearest error boundary
+- `shouldThrowError: () => boolean`
+  - Default to throwing all errors
+  - Use this if you want to use `useErrorBoundary` or `suspense`, but want to handle some errors locally without them being thrown.

 **Returns**